Sarath-peddireddy/BankComplaints_DistilbertFIneTuned/README.md

 python predict.py --input "Sample complaint text" Results
 Before Fine-Tuning: Model accuracy was 47%.
-After Fine-Tuning: Model accuracy reached 86%.
+After Fine-Tuning: Model accuracy improved to 86%.
-This improvement shows the effectiveness of fine-tuning a pre-trained model for custom classification tasks.
+This improvement demonstrates the effectiveness of fine-tuning a pre-trained model for custom classification tasks.

 Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.
 Ensure that your code adheres to the project's coding standards and includes appropriate test cases.